UKHSA-Internal/pre-entry-tb-screening-app/README.md

 See individual folder READMEs for more information

+Alternatively, for slow PCs, you can start only the UI without the backend with this command `pnpm start:ui`.

 ### Debugging Core Services Locally

 For core services, we rely on localstack for emulating AWS services.
 For debugging Lambda functions, you can access detailed logs directly from the docker container where the Lambda is running.
 This can be done using: